Our Young Carers are all incredibly talented. These are some of the activities they have done while learning new skills.

 Jack Petchey Awards for our Young Carers

-We are incredibly proud of our Jack Petchey Achievement Award winners from 2023 who had their ceremony on Thursday 25th April 2024.
-Congratulations to Pedro, James, and Ephraim – well deserved!
+We are incredibly proud of our Jack Petchey Achievement Award winners from 2024 who had their ceremony on Thursday 13th March 2025.
+Congratulations to Deborah, Jessica, and Isobel – well deserved!

 Hear This Very Talented Musician